-Option 2: Coastwide possession limit: All states would be required to establish a maximum commercial possession limit of 2 cobia per license holder not to exceed 6 cobia per vessel by April 1, 2018.
+All states shall establish a maximum commercial possession limit of 2 cobia per person, not to exceed 6 cobia per vessel, by April 1, 2018.

 4.3.
 HABITAT CONSERVATION AND RESTORATION

 4.3.1.
 Threats to Cobia Habitat

 Threats to Cobia habitats include the following: loss of estuarine and marine wetlands, coastal development, nutrient enrichment of estuarine waters, poor water quality, hydrologic modifications, and alteration of freshwater flows into estuarine waters.